BuilderIO/nextjs-shopify/README.md

 ### Generate your Builder.io space
 <!-- TODO: link "private key" to a forum post or doc showing how to create that -->
-[Signup for Builder.io](builder.io/signup), then go to your [organization settings page](https://builder.io/account/organization?root=true), create a private key and copy it
+[Signup for Builder.io](builder.io/signup), then go to your [organization settings page](https://builder.io/account/organization?root=true), create a private key and copy it and supply it for `[private-key]` below.
+For `[space-name]` create a name for your space, such as "Next.js Shopify"

 ```
 cd nextjs-shopify